 About

-The Indigenous performing Alliance is a member-driven organization serving Indigenous artists and arts organisations across Turtle Island.
+The Indigenous Performing Arts Alliance is a member-driven organization serving Indigenous artists and arts organisations across Turtle Island.
 We provide opportunities for arts and culture workers to connect with one another, gain skills and knowledge, and advertise their work and events among the network.

 As a member of IPAA, Individuals and arts organisations gain exclusive access to the Indigenous Performance Network (IPN).